Wanda Jean Allen

-Wanda Jean Allen (August 17, 1959 – January 11, 2001) was sentenced to death in 1989 for the murder of Gloria Jean Leathers, 29, her longtime girlfriend.
-Allen was the first black woman to be executed in the United States since 1954.
-She was the sixth woman to be executed since executions resumed in the United States of America in 1977.
-Her final appeals and the last three months of her life were chronicled by filmmaker Liz Garbus in the documentary The Execution of Wanda Jean (2002).
+Wanda Jean Allen (August 17, 1959 – January 11, 2001) was sentenced to death in 1989 for the murder of Gloria Jean Leathers, 29, her longtime girlfriend, in Oklahoma City.
+In 2001, Allen was the first black woman to be executed in the United States since 1954.
+She was the sixth woman to be executed since 1977, after executions resumed in the United States.

+Filmmaker Liz Garbus worked with Allen to chronicle her final appeals and the last three months of her life.
+These were the basis of the documentary, The Execution of Wanda Jean (2002).

 Background

 Wanda Jean Allen was born on August 17, 1959, the second of eight children.
-Her mother was an alcoholic; her father left home after Wanda's last sibling was born and the family lived in public housing and scraped by on public assistance.
+Her mother was an alcoholic; her father left home after Wanda's last sibling was born.
+The family lived in public housing and scraped by on public assistance.

-At the age of 12, Allen was hit by a truck and knocked unconscious, and at 14 or 15 she was stabbed in the left temple.
-It was found that Allen's actual abilities were markedly impaired and that her IQ was 69.
-Found particularly significant was that the left hemisphere of her brain was dysfunctional, impairing her comprehension, her ability to logically express herself, and her ability to analyze cause and effect relationships.
-It was also concluded that Allen was more chronically vulnerable than others to becoming disorganized by everyday stresses, and thus more vulnerable to a loss of control under stress.
+At the age of 12, Allen was hit by a truck and knocked unconscious.
+At 14 or 15, she was stabbed in the left temple.
+Testing after this found that Allen's abilities were markedly impaired and that her IQ was 69.
+Also important was damage that resulted in the left hemisphere of her brain being dysfunctional: this impaired her comprehension, her ability to logically express herself, and her ability to analyze cause and effect relationships.
+Examiners concluded that Allen was more chronically vulnerable than others to becoming disorganized by everyday stresses, and thus more vulnerable to a loss of control under stress.

 By age 17, she had dropped out of high school.

 Death of Dedra Pettus

-In 1981, Allen was sharing an apartment with Dedra Pettus, a childhood friend-turned-girlfriend.
+In 1981, Allen was sharing an apartment with Dedra Pettus, a childhood friend.
+They had become involved in a lesbian relationship.
 On June 29, 1981, they got into an argument, and Allen shot and killed Pettus.

-In her 1981 confession, Allen stated that she accidentally shot Pettus from roughly 30 feet away while returning fire from Pettus' boyfriend.
-However, the forensic evidence was inconsistent with Allen's story; in particular, a police expert believed that bruises and powder burns on Pettus' body indicated that Allen had pistol-whipped her, then shot her at point-blank range.
-Nevertheless, prosecutors cut a deal with Allen, and she received a four-year sentence in exchange for a guilty plea to a manslaughter charge.
+In her 1981 confession, Allen stated that she accidentally shot Pettus from roughly 30 feet away while returning fire from Pettus's boyfriend.
+However, the forensic evidence was inconsistent with Allen's story.
+In particular, a police expert believed that bruises and powder burns on Pettus's body indicated that Allen had pistol-whipped her, then shot her at point-blank range.
+But, prosecutors cut a deal with Allen, and she received a four-year sentence in exchange for a guilty plea to a manslaughter charge.
 She served two years of the sentence.

 Pettus was buried at Trice Hill Cemetery in Oklahoma City, Oklahoma.